-Similarly, where the dispute should be submitted to a panel of three arbitrators and (i) a party fails to appoint its arbitrator within a month or (ii) the two co-arbitrators fails to reach an agreement on the person that will serve as president, the necessary appointment is made by the appointing authority or, failing that, by the judge acting in support of the arbitration.
+Similarly, where the dispute should be submitted to a panel of three arbitrators and (i) a party fails to appoint its arbitrator within a month or (ii) the two co-arbitrators fails to reach an agreement on the person that will serve as president, the necessary appointments are made by the appointing authority or, failing that, by the judge acting in support of the arbitration.
 Where there are multiple parties to an arbitration and they cannot agree on the manner in which to appoint the arbitrators, the appointments are made by the appointing authority or, failing that, the judge acting in support of the arbitration.

-It should be noted that the 2020 rules of the Arbitration Centre include provisions in respect of multiple contracts and multiple parties (Articles 7 and 8 of the 2020 rules of the Arbitration Centre).
+It should be noted that the 2020 Rules of the Luxembourg Arbitration Centre include provisions in respect of multiple contracts and multiple parties (Articles 7 and 8 of the 2020 Rules).